Skip to content

 Resolution support depends on your extender model, cable type, and distance.
 Here’s what we’ve seen across the most common setups:

-Most home theater users need 1080p at 100-200 feet.
+Most home theater users only need 1080p at 100-200 feet.
 Any decent extender kit handles that.

 For the best display quality on the receiving end, pairing your setup with a high-quality HDMI 2.1 monitor makes a noticeable difference, especially when your extender supports 4K@60Hz.
-And if your HDMI port stops responding after connecting the extender, check our HDMI port troubleshooting guide for quick fixes.
+And if your HDMI port stops responding after connecting the extender, our HDMI port troubleshooting guide has the quick fixes.

 #Common Problems and How to Fix Them